sofiaserantes/Milestone1_StreamAnalytics_G5/Generator_README.md

 WEEKEND_MULTIPLIER = 1.25            # applied on Saturday and Sunday
 ```

 Peak weighting is implemented via rejection sampling.
-Off-peak hours have a base weight of 1.0.
+Off peak hours have a base weight of 1.0.

 ### Business parameters